mattmezza/mattmezza.github.io/README.markdown

 serve .
 ```

-Now you can open up a browser and paste the address (automatically copied).
-You can install `serve` globally via `npm install -g serve`.

 You can then cd back into the this repo and start editing the content.
 You can build the website by running:
 ```
 make